OxAbility - Information for Employers

 How organisations can get involved

-There are two ways employers can support the OxAbility programme.
+There are two ways hosts can support the OxAbility programme.
 Firstly, you can offer a five-day learning and development (work experience) opportunity at the end of each term, in December/April/June.
 Secondly, you can put forward mentors from your organisation, which allows students to connect with someone who has experience of working with a disability.

-Students can apply to take part in the work experience placements or the mentoring: they are separate offerings
+Students can apply to take part in the work experience placements or the mentoring: they are separate offerings.

 About the work experience programme